nest/nest-simulator/pynest/nest/lib/README.md

 Definition of high-level API of PyNEST.

-This file defines the user-level functions of NEST's Python interface by mapping NEST/SLI commands to Python.
+This file defines the user-level functions of NEST's Python interface by mapping NEST commands to Python.
 Please try to follow these
 rules:

 1. SLI commands have the same name in Python.
 This means that most